Otis Redding (Wikimedia Commons / Volt Records)

-Much has been made of the February 1959 plane crash outside Clear Lake, Iowa, that took the lives of Buddy Holly, Ritchie Valens and the Big Bopper.
+Much has been made of the Feb.
+3, 1959 plane crash outside Clear Lake, Iowa, that took the lives of Buddy Holly, Ritchie Valens and The Big Bopper.
 Memorialized in song as "The Day the Music Died," it's remembered as one of the great tragedies in music history.

-Redding was traveling from Cleveland, Ohio to Madison, Wisconsin, from one gig to the next, along with his backing band, the Bar-Kays.
-Just three days earlier, Redding had recorded a new song that was a bit of a departure from his energetic, soulful style – "Sittin' on the Dock of the Bay."
+Redding was traveling from Cleveland, Ohio to Madison, Wis., from one gig to the next, along with his backing band, the Bar-Kays.
+Just three days earlier, Redding had recorded a new song that was a bit of a departure from his energetic, soulful style – "(Sittin' On) The Dock Of The Bay."
 Record execs weren't sure about the song's prospects, but Redding liked it and thought it represented an exciting new direction for his music.

 As Redding wound up his concert gigs and a TV appearance in Cleveland, fans at the University of Wisconsin and around Madison were looking forward to seeing Redding play at the Factory nightclub, supported by opening act the Grim Reapers (who would evolve into Cheap Trick a few years down the road).
 Redding would have blown them away with songs like his recent single, "Knock on Wood"...

-And so, of course, did Otis Redding.
+And so, of course, was Otis Redding.
 The singer was just 26 years old, already a major star and poised for further greatness.
-He was looking forward to the new sound he previewed in "Sittin' on the Dock of the Bay"… and his fans were anticipating more amazing performances like this one at the Monterey Pop Festival, just half a year before the music died.
+He was looking forward to the new sound he previewed in "(Sittin' On) The Dock Of The Bay," and his fans were anticipating more amazing performances like this one at the Monterey Pop Festival, just half a year before the music died.